MattiaSanna/Personal-Finance-Tracker/README.md

 # Money Tracker

-A small self-hosted Flask app that reads my bank notifications and tells me how poor I am.
+A small self-hosted Flask app that categorizes my expenses into categories, month by month.

 ### How it works